Modelling and Forecasting Macroeconomic Risk with Time Varying Skewness Stochastic Volatility Models: Growth at Risk

 \section{Growth at Risk}

 The work of \citet{ABG} (henceforth ABG) pioneered a recently growing body of research, which examines the main sources of tail risk to GDP growth in relationship to changes in economic and financial conditions.
 This section compares the out of sample Growth-at-Risk (GaR) estimates for the U.S from our time varying skewness stochastic volatility models to the two step approach based on quantile regression of ABG .
-TVSSV models are able to reproduce the main finding in ABG, which is that deteriorating financial conditions are associated to shifts of the lower quantiles of the future GDP growth distribution.
-As well, in the application, TVSSV models perform comparably if not even slightly better than quantile regression based methods for forecasting macroeconomic tail risk.
 In order to model asymmetric changes in the conditional distribution of GDP growth as a function of changes in financial conditions, I consider the following specification of the univariate TVSSV model:

 In this specification the NFCI directly affects the conditional skewness of the future GDP growth distribution.
 More specifically, the coefficient $\beta_1$ captures changes in the skewness of the conditional distribution of GDP growth as a function of financial conditions.
 This coefficient is meant to capture the non-linear relationship between deteriorating financial conditions and future GDP growth distribution found in ABG.
 Since our focus is to model the asymmetric effect of the NFCI on the future GDP growth distribution, I threat the log-volatilities as exogenous autoregressive processes, not affected by the NFCI.
-As a matter of fact, augmenting the state equation for the log-volatilities with the NFCI index, as it is done in the state equations of the shape parameters, implies that financial conditions would affect symmetrically both a upper and the lower quantiles of the future GDP growth distribution. \\
+As a matter of fact, augmenting the state equation for the log-volatilities with the NFCI index, as it is done in the state equations of the shape parameters, implies that financial conditions would affect symmetrically both a upper and the lower quantiles of the future GDP growth distribution.
+Together with the univariate model, I consider as well a bivariate TVSSV-VAR(2) model where $\boldsymbol{y_t} = [ gdpgrowth, NFCI]'$ and: